 I decided to use a 9 inch springform pan so that I could unstrap the pan after the quiche cooled and remove the entire thing without risk of breaking it.

-You can also use a regular 9 inch pie pan, or you can check out these alternatives to a springform pan.
+You can also use a regular 9 inch pie pan.

 How to Make Crustless Quiche